 *Pianists and guitarists may substitute Wind Ensemble or Philharmonia if they play a symphonic string. wind, brass, or percussion instrument at a commensurate level.

 All students must participate in a small ensemble or chamber music making opportunity prior to graduation (for BA students), or prior to student teaching (for Music Education majors).
+BA Performance Concentration students must participate in 2 semesters of small ensemble or chamber music prior to graduation.
 The Music Department defines such experiences as two or more instruments/voices simultaneously performing without a conductor.
 A solo instrument/voice with accompaniment, keyboard or otherwise, shall not constitute a secondary ensemble.
 All secondary ensembles will be coached by a Music Department Faculty member.

 Music majors should be apprised that there are potential health and safety risks generally associated with, and inherent in music student practice, performance, teaching, and listening.
 Though the Music Department exercises regular and good faith measures to minimize potential health and safety risks for students, these measures are by no means exhaustive.